-Module code: RRTL 271 Semester 1 NQF level: 6
+Module code: RRTL 271 Semester 1 8 & 2 NQF level: 6 ------------------------------------ ------------------

 Title: Grade R Teaching and Learning

-Module outcomes: On successful completion of this module, the student should

-be able to:
+On successful completion of this module, the student should be able to:

-demonstrate a sound knowledge of the history, theories, models and

-programmes in pre-primary schools, internationally and in South Africa;

-display a sound knowledge of assessing the development and learning of

-Grade R learners;

-comprehend, consider and apply ethical implications during the

-assessment of the Grade R learner; and

-display a well-grounded knowled ge of how to use pla ay at the centre of

-the Grade R curriculum.

-Method of delivery: Distance Learning

-summativo (ovamin (60%)

-Assessment modes: Formative (40%) and
+- demonstrate a sound knowledge of the history, theories, models and programmes in pre-primary schools, internationally and in South Africa; - display a sound knowledge of assessing the development and learning of Grade R learners; - comprehend, consider and apply ethical implications during the assessment of the Grade R learner; and - display a well-grounded knowledge of how to use play at the centre of the Grade R curriculum.

-Module code: RTAL 171 Semester 1 NQF level: 5
+Module code: RTAL 171 Semester 1 & 2 NQF level: 6

 Title: Teaching and Learning

-Module outcomes: On successful complet ion of this module, I the student should be

-able to demonstrate:
+On successful completion of this module, the student should be able to demonstrate:

-detailed knowledge, understandi the contout of motivation in the contout • hing and learning in

-the context of motivation in the classroom; knowledge and an understanding of the information processing and

-constructivist approaches to lear

-and motivational variables that c -

-knowledge and an understanding of the participative approach to

-teaching and learning;

-a positive attitude towards a pro- cess-oriented teach ing and learning

-approach;

-an understanding of the attributi - -

-the contribution that classroom management makes towards effective

-teaching and learning.

-Method of delivery: Distance Learning Assessment modes: Formative (40%) and
+- detailed knowledge, understanding and skills of teaching and learning in the context of motivation in the classroom; - knowledge and an understanding of the information processing and constructivist approaches to learning and the cognitive, metacognitive and motivational variables that contribute to effective learning; - knowledge and an understanding of the participative approach to teaching and learning; - a positive attitude towards a process-oriented teaching and learning approach; - an understanding of the attribution theory and self-efficacy beliefs; and - the contribution that classroom management makes towards effective teaching and learning.